QL568A6/privacyguides.org/docs/multi-factor-authentication.md

     NitroKeys do **not** store HOTP/TOTP secrets in an encrypted format and are vulnerable to physical attacks.

 ## Authenticator Apps
-==Generally speaking, TOTP software authenticator apps are going to be the best bet for most people.== They provide a significantly higher level of security than just SMS or Push Notifications, while remaining very convenient for most people who keep their phones with them at all times.

 Authenticator Apps implement a security standard adopted by the Internet Engineering Task Force (IETF) called **Time-based One-time Passwords**, or **TOTP**.
 This is a method where websites share a secret with you which is used by your authenticator app to generate a six (usually) digit code based on the current time, which you enter while logging in for the website to check.
 Typically these codes are regenerated every 30 seconds, and once a new code is generated the old one becomes useless.
 Even if a hacker gets one six-digit code, there is no way for them to reverse that code to get the original secret, or otherwise be able to predict what any future codes might be.